exordis/helm-chart-cicd-subsystem-application/kn-notes.md

 [X] naming templates should have same args in the same order [x] ugly set of selectors in services.yaml
 [x] store logs and outut on fail
-[ ] service monitors
-[ ] sidecar probes are missing and not clear what there should be by default [ ] certificates and ingress tls
-[ ] naming convention may generate name that does not fit 63 [ ] values json schema is not complete
-[ ] checksum annotations
-    - is checksum annotations needed both in deployment metadata and in deployment.template metadata?
-[ ] docs for moudules/entities approach
-[ ] what is 'refreshInterval: 1m' in external secret manifest an dhow to set it properly [ ] fix tests